tychonievich/kytos/README.md

 to have execute permissions on the directory for all user accounts who will place code there (e.g., group `instructors` and user `www-data` submissions come from apache scripts and shell access by instructors).
-Do not create additional directoris there; this will be done by the daemon script.
+Do not create additional directories there; this will be done by the daemon script.

 Ensure you have a docker image you want to use for running code.
 The